 If you are moving to Europe, and climate, cost of living, safety, and long-term potential are important considerations for you, then Albania should be on your list.

 Who is Albania for?

 Albania can cater to any means, from modest budgets to modern luxury living.
 Though laid-back generally, Albania can also satisfy the active, even adventurous, lifestyle seekers.

 Albania’s main seasons are basically spring, summer, and autumn.
-Most cities experience moderate winters; cool temperatures with a snow flurry being a once-in-three-year event.
+Most cities experience moderate winters and cool temperatures, with a snow flurry being a once-in-three-year event.
 If you enjoy the snow, Albania offers numerous snow-capped mountain escapes.

 Summer days can average 90°F/32°C and dry.
 Late autumn is a wet season of approximately 2–3 weeks, and rains can be torrential with occasional flash floods in low-lying areas.
 Typically, only a momentary issue, though.